mklemm/jaxb-rich-contract-plugin/src/main/resources/com/kscs/util/plugins/xjc/GroupInterfacePlugin_de/doc.function.md

-## group-contract
-### Motivation
-In most object-oriented programming languages, there are constructs to define a "contract", that concrete implementations of complex types will implement.
-In Java, for example, there is the `interface`, in Scala there are "traits", and so on.
-The XML Schema Definition Language (XSD) in contrast, has no explicit construct to ensure a complex type meets a pre-defined contract.
-There are, however, the `group` and `attributeGroup` elements, that could be considered a way to achieve just that: A complexType that uses a `<group>` or an `<attributeGroup>` will expose the properties defined in these group definitions.
-Looking at it that way, you could say that the `complexType` "implements" the contract defined by the `group` or `attributeGroup`.

-### Function
 The group-contract plugin now tries to model that case in the generated source code.
 For every `group`and `attributeGroup` definition in the XSD model (or in any upstream XSD model that is included via the "episode" mechanism, for that matter), it generates an `interface` definition with all the getter, and optionally setter, methods of the properties defined via